 Participants pay only the cost of registration.
 The Kenan Institute for Ethics covers all other costs including ground transportation in Durham, housing, meals, and supplies.

-Registration for August 2013 will begin in late May.
+Registration for August 2014 will begin in late May and the deadline is June 13.
 See the Duke Student Affairs site for more information on general pre-orientation registration.

 Read more about Project Change below.